Tour start → end dates | Price | Enquire |

 Day 8

+Today we cross the equator one more time as we travel south to Lake Bunyonyi.
 A small, but beautiful lake with steep banks and plentiful birdlife, Lake Bunyonyi is circled by mountains and is most famous for its abundant otter population and picturesque surrounds.
 We take this day to unwind in this stunning spot the evening prior to our drive to the gorillas.

 Lake Bunyonyi, or ‘place of many little birds’, is situated on the Rwandan border.
-At 25 kilometres long and 7 kilometres wide, the Lake spreads over 61 square kilometres, whilst it’s depth is said to deviate between 44 and 900 metres.
+At 25 kilometres long and 7 kilometres wide, the Lake spreads over 61 square kilometres, whilst its depth is said to deviate between 44 and 900 metres.
 It is one of the rare lakes in the area that is bilharzia-free and safe for swimming.
 All 29 of its islands are clustered in the central part of the region.

 Accommodation: Camp: Lake Bunyonyi Overland Resort